Servicing: LAKE, MENDOCINO, NAPA & SONOMA COUNTIES

 ASHI (American Society of Home Inspectors) is the oldest, most prestigious association in United States and Canada, "the gold standard of home inspectors."
 ASHI has the most stringent standards for certification and has long been acknowledged as having the top echelon of certified inspectors.
 InterNACHI (International Association of Certified Home Inspectors) is the largest, most prolific home inspection organization worldwide.

 If a state license number appears on an inspector's website, it has absolutely nothing to do with home inspecting.
 If a state license number appears on an inspector's website, it has absolutely nothing to do with home inspecting.
 Beware of contractors masquerading as home inspectors in order to get repair and remodeling work.
-That is an unlawful practice and relies on your ignorance of the lawand relies on your ignorance of the law, The California Trade Practice Act (Chapter 338) enacted in 1996 which "prohibits unethical home inspection practices, including repairing properties that they have inspected in the previous 12 months."
+That is an unlawful practice and relies on your ignorance of the lawand relies on your ignorance of California Trade Practice Act (Chapter 338) enacted in 1996 which "prohibits unethical home inspection practices, including repairing properties that they have inspected in the previous 12 months."

 If all you know about an inspector is his fee, then you really know nothing.
 There is no substitute for experience and a comprehensive quality report.
 It's the difference between your peace of mind and nagging doubts.